Oluwasetemi/class-notes/30th_August_2023.md

   </div>
 </details>

-## Components
+## components

-1. Props
+1. Props - function, string, numbers, arrays, object
    - default values ??
    - Fragment
    - Children
    <!-- classwork: create a Button component (borderColor, color, Children) (themeColor, Children) (status, children) -->
-2. Props drilling
+2. Props drilling (co-locating the state in the right component)

 ## Iteration; Rendering a list; Understanding the need for a key on each list